Detailed Estimates of Central Bark Franchise Costs Based on Item 7 (Estimated Initial Investment) of Central Bark’s 2020 Franchise Disclosure Document

 - This is an estimate only of the range of initial start-up expenses you may incur during the first 3 months of operation.
 The actual amount of additional funds you will need depends on a variety of factors, including the time of year when you start your business, your own management skill, economic conditions, competition in your area, and other factors.

-- The franchisor estimates that, in general, you can expect to put additional cash into the business during at least the first year of operations, and sometimes longer, but it cannot estimate or promise when, or whether, you will achieve positive cash flow or profits.
+- The franchisor estimates that, in general, you can expect to put additional cash into the business during at least the first year of operations and sometimes longer.